saightee/Platform-for-remote-work-and-freelancingPlatform-for-remote-work-and-freelancing-second/backend/api-docs.md

 ### 62. Get User Online Status
 - **Endpoint**: `GET /api/users/:id/online`
-- **Description**: Checks if a specific user is online, based on their presence in the Redis store
+- **Description**: Checks if a specific user is online, based on their presence in the Redis store.
+Accessible to jobseekers, employers, admins, and moderators.
 - **Headers**: `Authorization: Bearer <token>`
 - **Request Parameters**: `id`: The ID of the user.
 - **Response (Success - 200)**: